Gavinli-lgf/Constrained_ILQR/README.md

 be used for validation of the project. <br/>

 Here are the results in a self-developed Python Simulator <br/>
+Run cmd:python3 scripts/python_simulator/python_simulator.py <br/>
-Two different behaviors are shown depending on the cost of deviating from the reference trajectory and deviating from the desired speed. <br/>
+Two different behaviors are shown depending on the cost of deviating from the reference trajectory and deviating from the desired speed.
+Arguments of those two behaviors are w_pos and w_vel in file arguments.py <br/>
 In this first GIF, there is a high cost for deviating from the reference trajectory and hence the ego-vehicle(in red) stays close to the reference path (red line) and does not overtake the NPC vehicle (in green)
 ![](https://media.giphy.com/media/S3ar1cwuQ5V59uyt65/giphy.gif) <br/>